 - Convince them they are in the majority.

-- Change or obscure inconvenient facts whenever possible.
+- Change inconvenient facts.

 - Offer “a new beginning”.
 Encourage nationalism.
 Discourage multiculturalism.
 Avoid referring to “democracy”.

-- Reward loyalty above all else.
+- Reward loyalty.
 Call them “winners”.

 - Berate negative responses as being unpatriotic.
 Call them “losers”.